 This soil developed on Archean granite occupies the second largest area of the country.
 They are mainly found in the Peninsula from Tamil Nadu in the south to Bundelkhand in the north and Raj Mahal in the east to Kathiawad in the west.
-This soil is also known as omnibus group.
-The presence of ferric oxides makes the color of soil red.
+This soil is also known as the omnibus group.
+The presence of ferric oxides makes the colour of soil red.
 The top layer of the soil is read and horizon below is yellowish.
 Generally, these soils are deficient in phosphate, lime, magnesia, humus and nitrogen.
 This soil is good for the cultivation of wheat, cotton, pulses, tobacco, millets, orchards, potato, and oilseeds.

 Black soil is also known cotton soil and internationally it is known as ‘Tropical Chernozems’.
 This is the third largest group in India.
 This soil is formed from rocks of cretaceous lava.
 This stretch over the parts of Gujarat, Maharashtra, Western parts of Madhya Pradesh, North- Western Andhra Pradesh, Karnataka, Tamil Nadu, Rajasthan, Chhattisgarh, Jharkhand up to Raj Mahal hills.
-The soil is rich in iron, lime, calcium, potash, magnesium and aluminum.
+The soil is rich in iron, lime, calcium, potash, magnesium and aluminium.
 It has high water retaining capacity and good for the cotton cultivation, Tobacco, citrus fruits, castor, and linseed.

 This soil is deposited by wind action and mainly found in the arid and semi-arid areas like Rajasthan, West of the Aravallis, Northern Gujarat, Saurashtra, Kachchh, Western parts of Haryana and southern part of Punjab.
 They are sandy with low organic matter.
 It has low soluble salts and moisture with very low retaining capacity.
 If irrigated these soil give a high agricultural return.
 These suitable less water requiring crops like Bajra, pulses, fodder, and guar.

 These soft, when they are wet and ‘hard and cloddy’ on drying.
-These are found mainly in the hills of the Western Ghats, Raj Mahal hills, Eastern Ghats, Satpura, Vindhya, Odisha, Chhattisgarh, Jharkhand, West Bengal, North Cachar hills, and the Garo hills.
+These are found mainly in the hills of the Western Ghats, Raj Mahal hills, Eastern Ghats, Satpura, Vindhya, Odisha, Chhattisgarh, Jharkhand, West Bengal, North Cachar Hills, and the Garo hills.
 These are poor in organic matter, nitrogen, potassium, lime and potash.
-These iron and aluminum rich soils are suitable for the cultivation of rice, ragi, sugarcane and cashew nuts.
+These iron and aluminium rich soils are suitable for the cultivation of rice, ragi, sugarcane and cashew nuts.

 These soils have less developed soil profile and mainly found in the valleys and hill slopes of Himalayas.
-These soils are immature and dark brown in color.
+These soils are immature and dark brown in colour.
 This soil has very low humus and it is acidic in nature.
 The orchards, fodder, legumes are grown in this soil.

 These are developed over the granite, gneiss and quartzite of Precambrian and Archean era.
 This soil performs well if irrigated.
 Generally, this soil has very less productivity.

-Grey and brown soils
+Grey and Brown Soil

 These soils are found in Rajasthan and Gujarat.
 It is formed by the weathering of granite, quartzite, and gneiss.
 These loose, friable soils contain iron- oxide ( haematite and limonite)